dansmyers/InterviewQuestionGuide/Lists/ArrayListMath.md

 ### Range

-To calculate the range, we subtract the first element of the set from the last element of the set.
+To calculate range, we subtract the first element of the set from the last element of the set.
 In our example, this would be 11.2 and -5.1, giving us 16.3.
 ```java
 System.out.println("The range is " + ((exampleArrayList.get(exampleArrayList.size() - 1) - exampleArrayList.get(0))));
 ```